-These arrangements align with section 1061ZMA of the Social Security Act 1991 and the Social Security (Coronavirus Economic Response-2020 Measures No. 13) Determination 2020.
+These arrangements align with section 1061ZMA of the Social Security Act 1991 and the Social Security (Coronavirus Economic Response-2020 Measures No. 16) Determination 2020.
+This is consistent with the broader policy intent that ABSTUDY Living Allowance payments are aligned with Youth Allowance for 16-20 year old students, and Jobseeker for students aged 21 years and over.